Native Bird Care & Rescue in Central Oregon

 When to Renest & How

-• Renesting: Do not renest any baby bird without consulting with us and getting instructions.
+• Do not renest any baby bird without consulting with us and getting instructions.
 Many renests fail.
 House sparrows and starlings may be renested.
-Sometimes robins, but please consult us on how to do this correctly and allow us to at least, by phone, evaluate the birds.

-• Open nests in trees are also risky.
-A robin and corvid renests can be successful if everything is perfect - healthy family and babies, no predators watching you, good nest location.
-Larger birds are generally safer than the little ones as the parents can defend the nest. (more later).
+• Open nests in trees are risky.
+Abird might be renested if it has both parents, no dead siblings, no predators in area (racoons, corvids, raptors, cats), in a well-hidden location, and with you paying strict attention to how you do it.
+Larger birds are generally safer than the little ones as the parents can defend the nest.

-• Branchers can be put back up into trees if they are not suffering any of the traumas listed above.
+• Branchers can be put back up into trees but NOT if they are injured, cold, thin, missing a parent, predators.

 Case Studies to Guide You.